Additional academic training

 Associate in Science

-Mathematical ecology and evolution, marine ecology, population biology, fisheries, adaptive dynamics, decision theory, science education
+Mathematical ecology and evolution, biology education, active learning, marine ecology, population biology, fisheries, marine protected areas, decision theory

 - Professor for the Future Fellow 2017–2018